nrgopal/homework01/final/README.md

 B.
 Back-end workers - Backend/worker processes to work the submitted jobs:
 - Worker processes framework.
-- Analysis job: using the Latitude and Longitude of each complaint, a scatterplot is generated to show a map of all case locations, color coded by complaint types.
+- Analysis job:
+Using the Latitude and Longitude of each complaint, a scatterplot is generated to show a map of all case locations, color coded by complaint types.
 Refer to
 final/source/output.png and final/source/worker.py for details of the analysis.

 C.